 The Trailer Loading Company

-If the company that loads the trailer of the semi-truck does so improperly, including overloading, it can have a negative effect on the driver’s ability to handle the vehicle safely.
+If the company that loads the trailer of the semi-truck does so improperly, including overloading.
+In such a case, it can have a negative effect on the driver’s ability to handle the vehicle safely.
 The loading company can be held liable if an improperly loaded trailer led to your accident.

 Contact a Houston Truck Accident Attorney

 A serious truck accident can turn your life upside down in an instant.
 Mounting medical bills, inability to work, and the pain and suffering from a traumatic injury are challenges that no one should have to face alone.
-That’s why our experienced truck accident attorneys are ready to help you get the compensation you deserve so that you can focus on your recovery.
+That’s why our experienced truck accident attorneys are ready to help you get the compensation you deserve.
+This will allow you to focus on what matters most, which is your recovery.
 Contact us today for a free case evaluation.